ChunjiangMonkey/sequential_social_dilemma_ppo_pytorch/Readme.md

 Some utils.

 ## Acknowledgements
-This code extensively references the repository https://github.com/Lizhi-sjtu/MARL-code-pytorch.
+The implement of PPO references the repository https://github.com/Lizhi-sjtu/MARL-code-pytorch.
+The support tools of MeltingPot 2.0 are from https://github.com/rstrivedi/Melting-Pot-Contest-2023.